Influence of Spanish Cuisine on Latin American Gastronomy

 Over time, Spanish flavors and cooking methods in Latin America have evolved and adapted to local tastes and preferences.
 For example:

-• In Argentina, Spanish-style tapas known as "picadas" are popular, featuring cured meats, (getButton) #color=(#de1738) #text=(cheeses), and olives alongside local wines.
+• In Argentina, Spanish-style tapas known as "picadas" are popular.
+They feature cured meats, (getButton) #color=(#de1738) #text=(cheeses), and olives alongside local wines.

-• In Mexico, Spanish techniques like braising and stewing are applied to indigenous ingredients like cactus, squash blossoms, and huitlacoche (corn fungus) to create dishes like chiles en nogada and pozole.
+• Spanish techniques like braising and stewing are applied to Indigenous ingredients like cactus, squash blossoms, and huitlacoche (corn fungus) in Mexico to create dishes like chiles en nogada and pozole.

 latin american cuisine, south american cuisine, latin american food